HCDigitalScholarship/map-template/docs/intro.md

     - form would need to calculate image midpoints
     - would need to request a manifest of all files in items directory, then load each file
     - save for template version, cpgc speed is priority

+Netlify CMS, form pushes file to repository, this triggers GitHub action for build, regenerates the site directory

+for should be static page